 Bruges will always get my vote as the most romantic city in Europe.
 Those canals!
 That architecture!
 The cobbled streets!
 It’s as if the Eurostar has somehow transported you to a fairy-tale toy town.
-Brilliantly, Bruges is also exceptionally boy-friendly, especially if your man isn’t really the hearts and flowers type, for it is a pretty great place to find exceptional beer.
-And of course, you don’t have to fly!
+Brilliantly, Bruges is also exceptionally romantic, but even if your man isn’t really the hearts and flowers type, it’s also a great place to find exceptional beer.

 Start with a champagne breakfast of Portobello mushrooms on toast at Searcys Champagne Bar in Kings Cross St Pancras Station, before hopping on to your Eurostar train.
 Arrive late morning after a comfortable journey, the price of which includes your connecting train right into Bruges with an ‘Any Brussels Station’ ticket.